-I am an Assistant Professor of Computer Science at the College of William & Mary.
+I am an Assistant Professor of Computer Science at William & Mary.

 I lead the Software Evolution and Analysis (SEA) Lab, which conducts research in software maintenance & evolution, program comprehension, refactoring, software quality, developers’ productivity, text analysis applied to software engineering (SE), software supply chain management, and legal aspects of SE.